samuelduchesne/archetypal/docs/converter_idf.rst

 2. T3D to BUI

-The operation to convert the T3D file to the BUI one is just done by running the trnsidf.exe executable with a command line.
+The operation to convert the T3D file to the BUI file is done by running the trnsidf.exe executable with a command line.

 How to convert an IDF file
 --------------------------

-Converting an IDF file to a BUI file is done using the command line.
-First, open the Command Prompt on Windows.
+Converting an IDF file to a BUI file is done using the terminal with a command line.
+First, open the Command Prompt on Windows or the Terminal on Mac.
 Note that if you used Anaconda to install python on your machine, you will most likely avoid some issues by using the Anaconda Prompt instead.

-Then simply run following command:
+Then simply run the following command:

 .. code-block:: python